 Ibn Tulun Mosque is not an ordinary Mosque, it’s one of the oldest and largest Mosques in the world as it contains an unbelievable amount of history, beauty, and elegance.
-Ibn Tulun Mosque is known for being the best-preserved mosque in Egypt, Cairo’s oldest intact functioning Islamic monument and one of the most important historical and architectural achievement in Muslim civilization.
+Ibn Tulun Mosque is known for being the best-preserved mosque in Egypt, Cairo’s oldest intact functioning Islamic monument and one of the most important historical and architectural achievements in Muslim civilization.
 It was built by the Emir Ahmed Ibn Tulun who ruled Egypt from 868 to 883A.D under the rule of the Abbasid Caliph.
 After taking control of Egypt, he founded a new city called Al-Qata’I on a rocky outcrop said to be the landing site of Noah’s Ark.
 In May 879 C.E, The construction of a palace complex, a hippodrome, large mosque named after him was completed.
-The mosque of Ibn Tulun considered being one of the most famous Cairo tourist attractions, that can’t be missed during your Egypt vacation.

 Components of Ibn Tulun Mosque

 Ibn Tulun Mosque is built on a 26,318 sqm, which makes it the third-largest mosque in the world.
 Ibn Tulun drew inspiration from the ancient Mosque of Samarra (Iraq) in his homeland.
 The mosque has a square shape 162 meters long, a total number of 42 doors and consists of three main sections, the praying hall which hold the breathtaking the mihrab and minibar, the beautifully decorated courtyard and the open extensions (wall battlements) that surround the mosque and works as a barrier between the streets and the religious space inside.
 The mosque and the arches of the courtyard are decorated with some impressive designs in carved stucco and wood.